icssc/peterportal-api-next/tools/grades-updater/README.md

 ### Uploading the Data

-1. Make sure all the entries under `outputData` meet your expectation
+1. Make sure all the entries under `outputData` are acceptable
 2. Place the `.env` file given by the development team under the project root directory
 3. Run `npm i`, `npm run db:pull`, and `npm run db:generate` in `/db`
 4. Execute `npm run upload` to start the program